 Writing this, I thought of the interviews I did with Pride organizers in 2018.
-They have many wonderful things to say and I hope you will enjoy reading.
+Each of them has something wonderful to say and I hope you will enjoy reading.

-You can also download the interviews as a PDF below.
+You can also download the interviews with pictures and more arranged as a beautiful zine as a PDF below.

 Happy Pride 2022!